civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_post.md

 constraints etc (when deleting an object, the child objects have to be deleted first).

+!!! note
-!!!note These hooks use database transactions.
+    These hooks use database transactions.
 Don't execute code that updates the same data in the database without using a callback.
 Eg. if triggering on a `Membership` entity, don't try and update that membership entity within the hook.
 Use CRM_Core_Transaction::addCallback() instead.

 ## Definition